Articles on: Hugo AI Agent & Chatbot

 What are Instructions

 Instructions are Hugo's prompting rules.
-They essentially are global behaviour prompts allowing you to shape Hugo's behaviour when he's handling conversations.
+They essentially are global behavior prompts allowing you to shape Hugo's behavior when he's handling conversations.

 They don’t answer questions themselves, they are here to shape how Hugo thinks, speaks, and acts in every situation.